Structural and Congenital Heart Disease

 Why Choose Us for Structural and Congenital Heart Disease Care

 Hospitals in our integrated network are recognized among the best for heart care.
-Hackensack University Medical Center is ranked among the nation’s top 50 Cardiology & Heart Surgery programs by U.S. News & World Report, earning the title as best in New Jersey in that specialty.
+Hackensack University Medical Center is ranked among the nation’s top Cardiology, Heart & Vascular Surgery programs by U.S. News & World Report 2023, earning the title as best in New Jersey in that specialty.

 As a cardiovascular leader in New Jersey, we perform non-invasive, minimally invasive and robotic-assisted surgical treatments not available anywhere else in the region.